 Ria, an attractive 38-year-old lady called me up on a bright summer morning, requesting an appointment.
 “I feel unhappy, listless, depressed and generally irritable with life.
 Everything is good in my life.
 Nothing is wrong.
 I have a beautiful family, two children in middle school and a smart and successful husband who provides me with all the comforts.
-But my husband does not give me attention.”
+But my husband does not give me attention.
+I need attention from my husband.”

 “I feel like we are roommates,” she said